Old English Sheepdog Temperament & Personality Guide

 The Old English Sheepdog is known for being a moderate-energy herding breed with a distinctive personality.
 Herding breeds are intelligent, alert, and may try to herd family members, especially children.

-With a typical weight of 60-100 lbs and lifespan of 10-12 yrs, the Old English Sheepdog requires thoughtful care tailored to their specific breed characteristics.
+Size 60-100 lbs and expected lifespan 10-12 yrs; the Old English Sheepdog comes with enough breed-specific nuance that getting oriented to it early is worth the effort.
 Whether you are researching the Old English Sheepdog for the first time or deepening your knowledge as a current owner, the breed's herding lineage is the foundation for understanding their needs.

 Bonding with Family Members